Impact of overlapping signals on parameterized post-Newtonian coefficients in tests of gravity: Results

 The behaviors of these fractions in Figure~\ref{fig:PNs_tcs} at different PN orders are also noteworthy.
-We note that the fraction of misleading OSs in the 2PN-deviation case is larger than that in the 1PN-deviation case when $\Delta t_{c,\rm th}$ is within $0.5$\,s, while for a larger $\Delta t_{c,\rm th}$ it is the opposite.
-Since the 2PN term is more prominent in the late inspiral phase, it is more likely to generate misleading OSs when $\Delta t_c$ is small (as shown in Figure~\ref{fig:PNs_Bias_tc}), corresponding to a relatively large fraction.
-As a trade-off, almost all misleading OSs in the 2PN-deviation case have $\Delta t_c \lesssim 0.5\,{\rm s}$, corresponding to the quick decrease after $\Delta t_{c, {\rm th}} \simeq 0.5\,$s.
-In comparison, in the 0PN and 1PN deviation cases, similar behavior of these fractions is observed at $\Delta t_{c,\rm th}$ between 1\,s and 10\,s.
-The fraction of misleading OSs in the 1PN-deviation case decreases faster than that at the 0PN order, meaning that the number of misleading OSs in the 0PN deviation case with $1\,{\rm s}<\Delta t_c<10\,{\rm s}$ is larger than that in the 1PN-deviation case.
-However, since $\Delta t_c$ is relatively large when the 0PN term dominates the phase evolution, it is difficult to generate large biases, and the total number of misleading OSs in the 1PN-deviation case is still larger than that in the 0PN-deviation case for a large $\Delta t_{c,\rm th}$.
-In general, for most $\Delta t_{c,\rm th}$, the fraction of large bias in 1PN coefficient stays the highest among the PN-deviation cases we investigate in this work.
+We note that the fraction of misleading OSs in the 2PN-deviation and 1.5PN-deviation cases is larger than that in the 1PN-deviation case when $\Delta t_{c,\rm th}$ is within $0.5$\,s, while for a larger $\Delta t_{c,\rm th}$ it is the opposite.
+Since the 2PN and 1.5PN terms are more prominent in the late inspiral phase, it is more likely to generate misleading OSs when $\Delta t_c$ is small (as shown in Figure~\ref{fig:PNs_Bias_tc}), corresponding to a relatively large fraction.
+As a trade-off, almost all misleading OSs in the 2PN- and 1.5PN-deviation cases have $\Delta t_c \lesssim 0.5\,{\rm s}$, corresponding to the quick decrease after $\Delta t_{c, {\rm th}} \simeq 0.5\,$s.
+In comparison, in the 0PN, 0.5PN and 1PN deviation cases, similar behavior of these fractions is observed at $\Delta t_{c,\rm th}$ between 1\,s and 10\,s.
+The fraction of misleading OSs in the 1PN-deviation case decreases faster than that at the 0PN and 0.5PN orders, meaning that the number of misleading OSs in the 0PN- and 0.5PN-deviation cases with $1\,{\rm s}<\Delta t_c<10\,{\rm s}$ is larger than that in the 1PN-deviation case.
+However, since $\Delta t_c$ is relatively large when the 0PN and 0.5PN term dominates the phase evolution, it is difficult to generate large biases, and the total number of misleading OSs in the 1PN-deviation case is still larger than that in the 0PN-deviation case for a large $\Delta t_{c,\rm th}$.
+In general, for most $\Delta t_{c,\rm th}$ (from 2\,s to 70\,s), the fraction of large bias in 1PN coefficient stays the highest among the PN-deviation cases we investigate in this work.